Fixed, Determinable, Annual, Periodical (FDAP) Income

 Social Security Benefits

-A nonresident alien must include 85% of any U.S. Social Security benefit (and the Social Security equivalent part of a Tier 1 railroad retirement benefit) in U.S. source-fixed, or determinable annual, or periodic income.
+U.S. source FDAP income includes 85% of any U.S. Social Security benefit (and the Social Security equivalent part of a Tier 1 railroad retirement benefit).
 This income is exempt under some tax treaties.
-Refer to Table 1, in Publication 901, U.S. Tax Treaties, for a list of tax treaties that exempt U.S. Social Security benefits from U.S. tax.
+Refer to Table 1 in Publication 901, U.S. Tax Treaties, for a list of tax treaties that exempt U.S. Social Security benefits from U.S. tax.

 If you were in the United States for less than 183 days during the tax year, you will not be taxed on your capital gains, except for the following types of gains:

-- Gains which are effectively connected with a trade or business in the United States during your tax year
+- Gains that are effectively connected with a trade or business in the United States during your tax year

 - Gains on the disposal of timber, coal, or domestic iron ore with a retained economic interest

-- Gains on contingent payments received from the sale or exchange of patents, copyrights, and similar property after October 4, 1966
+- Gains on certain contingent payments received from the sale or exchange of patents, copyrights, and similar property

-- Gains on certain transfers of all substantial rights to, or an undivided interest in, patents, if the transfers were made before October 5, 1966
+- Gains on certain transfers of all substantial rights to, or an undivided interest in, patents

 - Gains on the sale or exchange of original issue discount obligations